touchtalent/BobbleAndroidSDK/readme_content.md

 Sync your Gradle project to ensure that the dependency is downloaded by the build system.

 ## Required Permissions :
-The SDK requires following permission if you opt for automatic flow (optional) of Bobble Head creation.
+The SDK requires following permission if you opt for [Full fledged head creation activity](#full_fledged) (optional) of Bobble Head creation.

 ```xml
 <uses-permission android:name="android.permission.CAMERA" />